 When dealing with bed bug control, there are various methods and company treatments available.
-However, if the situation is minor and doesn’t cover the entire house, then there are various sprays that you can buy to handle small amounts of bed bugs.
+However, if the situation is minor and doesn’t cover the entire house, then there are various sprays that a professional can apply to handle small amounts of bed bugs.
 One of these effective sprays, which is currently on the rise, is Aprehend.

 What is Aprehend?

 Aprehend is a new biopesticide that uses a fungus to control and kill bed bugs.
 The fungal spore used is beauveria bassiana, which causes a type of disease in bed bugs that takes over their body and kills them within 3-5 days.
+An infected bed bug will go to other bed bugs and infect the rest of the colony.
 After an insect is dead, the disease will release even more spores into the air, which can then infect any nearby insects as well.
 So, Aprehend will continue to be a useful method of killing bed bugs even if you aren’t actively spraying every bug.

 Overall, this is one of the most effective ways to kill bed bugs since it is not entirely necessary to spray the insects directly like other store-bought chemicals.
 Bed bugs also do not need to ingest Aprehend for it to infect them.
 So, when a bed bug makes contact with the spray, it will be infected by the fungus even if it’s just on a surface.

 Unlike other chemicals, Aprehend is completely eco-friendly and doesn’t release any sort of toxic fumes.
 This is a major pro since the elderly or those who suffer from asthma can be susceptible to the fumes that normally come from bed bug sprays.
 Animals won’t be harmed either, so there really isn’t that much of a danger when using this spray.
 However, like all other bug sprays, when you use Aprehend, you should still use gloves and wear a mask.